jinredhub/NYT-react/README.md

 ## About This App

-This app will allow user to sarch articles from NYTimes database.
+This app will allow users to search articles from NYTimes database.
 User also can save articels.

 ## Starting the app locally